JaquelineCastro01/project2OS/README.txt

 Q6: Is a new mutex, separate from what you have in Step 3, required to correctly implement this behavior?
 Why or why not?
+Yes it is because we need to reorder the memory access and it ensures that only one thread is executing a piece of code at a time limiting access to a data structure.

 Step 5: Performance